Fit notes and proof of sickness

 Keeping information confidential

-Any guidelines on privacy and personal information should be in the employer’s privacy notice under the General Data Protection Regulation (GDPR).
+Any guidelines on privacy and personal information should be in the employer’s privacy notice under the General Data Protection Regulation (UK GDPR).

-For more information on GDPR, see the Information Commissioner's Office (ICO) website.
+For more information on UK GDPR, see the Information Commissioner's Office (ICO) website.

 Any information the employer does get about an employee must be stored and kept confidential.
 Only appropriate senior and involved members of staff should have access to the information.